 In the code chunk above, we used the group_by() function, again (of course, after the %>% operator).
 In this function, we also created the groups (i.e., the bins).
 Here we used the seq() function that can be used to generate a sequence of numbers in R. Finally, we used the summarise() function to get the number of occurrences in the column, binned.
 Here’s the output:

 For each bin, the range of age values is the same: 11 years.
 One contains ages from 11 to 22.
-The next bin contains ages from 22 to 33.
-However, we also see that there are a different number of persons in each age range.
-This enables us to see that most people, that are arrested are under the age of 22 Now this kind of makes sense, in this case, right?
+The next bin has ages from 22 to 33.
+However, we also see a different number of people in each age range.
+This enables us to see that most people arrested are under 22.
+Now, this makes sense in this case, right?

 Conclusion